genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/17_run-the-application-wsl.md

 - the address or hostname of the server
 - if necessary, some extra routing; in this case **gwf** uses a proxy to access the server
-- the name of the event handler
+- the name of the Event Handler

 ```
 http://localhost/gwf/EVENT_COUNTERPARTY_INSERT